wp-plugins/flyzoo/readme.txt

 **2) Install the Plugin**

-3. Upload the flyzoo-for-wordpress directory to the `/wp-content/plugins/` directory
+3. Search and install the plugin from your WordPress Admin
 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Click 'Settings' and then 'Flyzoo Live Chat for WP'